 An alarm can be configured for any of the Contrail metrics collected.
-In the Alarm panel, select the Service Alarms module.
-Then select Contrail from the Service drop-down list.
-Additionally, notifications can also be configured for Contrail service alarms.
-Figure 11 shows the Alarm pane for configuring Contrail service alarms.
+In the Alarm panel, select the Alarms module.
+Then select Contrail from the Scope drop-down list.
+Additionally, notifications can also be configured for Contrail alarms.
+Figure 11 shows the Alarm pane for configuring Contrail alarms.
 See Alarms and Notifications.

 Flow Monitoring with Contrail vRouter

-In debug mode, you can analyze details on the top flows on any compute part of the Network Topology view.
-Figure 13 shows the Contrail flow details.
+In debug mode, you can analyze details on the top-n flows on any compute part of the Network Topology view.
+Figure 16 shows the Contrail flow details.

 In order for AppFormix to monitor Contrail metrics, the AppFormix

-monitoring is that AppFormix Platform host must be able to open connections
+Platform host must be able to open connections to the Analytics API

 Contrail cluster connection details can be configured in AppFormix Dashboard or the Ansible playbooks.